-The Manitowoc site is located in a historically industrial area of the city.
-The majority of the site is currently occupied by commercial buildings and asphalt parking lots.
+The Manitowoc site is located in an historically industrial area of the city.
+The majority of the site is currently occupied by actively used commercial buildings and asphalt parking lots.
 Residential, commercial, and industrial-use properties are also found in the vicinity.

-Wisconsin Public Service Corporation (WPSC) is a potentially responsible party for several former MGPs located throughout Wisconsin including the Manitowoc site.
-WPSC is addressing six of its former MGP sites under EPA's Superfund Alternative site program.
+Wisconsin Public Service Corporation (WPSC), an operating utility company, is a potentially responsible party for several former MGPs located throughout Wisconsin, including the Manitowoc site.
+WPSC is addressing six of its former MGP sites under the Superfund alternative site approach.

-The WPSC Manitowoc former MGP site is being addressed through potentially responsible party (PRP) actions under state and federal oversight.
+The WPSC Marinette former MGP site is being addressed through potentially responsible party (PRP) actions under state and federal oversight.

 Threats and Contaminants

+Soil, groundwater and sediment at former MGPs are often contaminated.
+At the Manitowoc site soil cleanup was conducted on the most contaminated areas.
+However, soil at the site still contains residuals of polynuclear aromatic hydrocarbons (PAHs); volatile organic compounds (VOCs), especially a group of VOCs called benzene, toluene, ethylbenzene, and xylene (BTEX); and cyanide.
 Groundwater flows generally from beneath the site towards the Manitowoc River.
-Groundwater contaminants include PAHs, especially naphthalene, benzo(a)pyrene, and trimethylbenzene; cyanide; and BTEX.
-An underground pool of free product is routinely found in an area near the southwest corner of one of the buildings.
+Groundwater contamination includes PAHs; cyanide; naphthalene; benzo(a)pyrene; trimethylbenzene; and BTEX.
+Free product (DNAPL) is routinely found in an area near the southwest corner of one of the buildings.
 Sediment in the nearby Manitowoc River contains PAHs and BTEX, and shows evidence of odor, sheen and/or tar associated with MGP waste.
 Visible sheens have been observed in surface water near the site.

-People could be exposed to MGP wastes at the Manitowoc site by dermal contact with contaminated soil and/or river sediment or by drinking contaminated groundwater.
+People could be exposed to MGP wastes at the Manitowoc site by dermal contact with contaminated soil or river sediment or by drinking contaminated groundwater.
 Benthic (bottom-dwelling) organisms could be exposed to sediment contaminants in the river.
 Exposure to the MGP contaminants could cause toxic health effects.
-However, exposure to MGP waste in soil is limited by the asphalt parking lot and commercial buildings covering much of the contaminated area of the site.
-In addition, exposure to contaminated groundwater is limited because drinking water is supplied by the city.
+However, exposure to MGP wastes is limited by the asphalt parking lots and commercial buildings covering the remains of the contaminated soil and because drinking water is supplied by the city.

 WPSC and EPA entered a settlement agreement in May 2006 to address site conditions at six former MGP sites in Wisconsin, including the Manitowoc site.
-Under the agreement, WPSC agreed to conduct remedial investigations and feasibility studies at each of the former MGP sites.
-Because the six MGP sites have similar conditions and contaminants, and WPSC is a potentially responsible party (PRP) for each, the agreement allows a streamlined approach to site investigation and remedy development.
-Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to address the "worst problems first."
+Under the agreement, WPSC has agreed to conduct remedial investigations and feasibility studies at the former MGP sites.
+Because the six sites have similar conditions and contaminants, and WPSC is a potentially responsible party (PRP) for each, the agreement allows a streamlined approach to site investigation and remedy development.
+Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to address the worst problems first.

-Various investigations of the Manitowoc site have occurred under the state voluntary cleanup program since 1988.
-Some upland cleanup actions occurred between 1992 to 1994, when highly contaminated soil between the WPSC building and the Manitowoc River was excavated and removed from the site or treated in place by stabilization.
+Under the state program various investigations of the Manitowoc site have occurred since 1988.
+Some upland cleanup occured between 1992 to 1994 when highly contaminated soil between the WPSC building and the Manitowoc River was excavated and removed from the site or treated in place by stabilization.
 Routine groundwater monitoring occurs annually.
-In 1997, a single extraction well and treatment system were installed to address the pool of free product found in the site groundwater.
+In 1997 a single extraction well and treatment system were installed to address the free product (DNAPL) found in groundwater.